-Located at Ramfjordmoen, about 30 km south of Tromsø city and the university, the Tromsø site needed a range of skills that would enable it to function as a self-contained research station.
-To that end, service and support positions like a secretary, a caretaker and a combined mechanic/janitor were established.
-A substantial engineering staff, 8 - 9 positions, was going to be required for operating, maintaining and repairing the two transmitters and their accompanying antennas, receivers and signal processing systems.
-There was also a Site Scientist, responsible for the scheduling of the radar, the operation of the Common Programs and the support for visiting scientists coming to operate Special Programs.
-When the Heating system (Rietveld et al, 1990) was transferred from the Max-Planck-Institut für Aeronomie (Germany) to EISCAT in 1992, a dedicated Heating engineering position was also added to the Tromsø staff complement.
+Located at Ramfjordmoen, about 30 km south of the city of Tromsø and the university, the Tromsø site needed a range of skills that would enable it to function as a self-contained research station.
+To that end, service and support positions like a secretary, a caretaker and a combined mechanic-janitor were established.
+A substantial engineering staff, eight to nine positions, was going to be required for operating, maintaining and repairing the two transmitters and their accompanying antennas, receivers and signal processing systems.
+There was also a site scientist, responsible for the scheduling of the radar, the operation of the Common Programmes and the support for visiting scientists coming to operate Special Programmes.
+When the heating system (Rietveld et al., 1993) was transferred from the Max-Planck-Institut für Aeronomie (Germany) to EISCAT in 1992, a dedicated heating scientist position and two engineering positions (later reduced to one for budgetary reasons) were added to the Tromsø staff com-

 A much smaller staff complement had been planned for the remote sites, as these would be located relatively close to their host institutes and able to draw on service functions from these.
-Once in the operations phase, two engineers assisted by one technician would keep the sites running and operate the Common Program.
-In addition, they would handle system-wide maintenance, repair and improvement of the electronics subsystems developed at the respective site, viz. the receivers and timekeeping systems (Kiruna) and the ADCs and matched filters (Sodankylä).
-At Kiruna, the staff complement did indeed end up as foreseen, but the Sodankylä one was quickly augmented by two resident Site Scientists.
+Once in the operations phase, two engineers assisted by one technician would keep the sites running and operate the Common Programme.
+In addition, they would handle system-wide maintenance, repair and improvement of the electronics subsystems developed at the respective site, viz. the receivers and timekeeping systems (Kiruna) and the analog to digital converters and matched filters (Sodankylä).

+At Kiruna, the staff complement did indeed end up as foreseen, but the Sodankylä one was quickly augmented by two resident site scientists.

-As the project got underway, it soon became clear that the amount of software and computer support required at the sites had been underestimated from the beginning, and each site eventually got a Site Programmer.
-That job title was really a bad misnomer, as the duties in practice did not only comprise coding but also - and perhaps more importantly - the maintenance of the site computer systems, including peripherals and operating system software; today a more proper job title would have been "software systems engineers".
+As the project got underway, it soon became clear that the amount of software and computer support required at the sites had been underestimated from the beginning, and each site eventually got a site programmer.
+That job title was really a bad misnomer, as the duties in practice did not only comprise coding but also - and perhaps more importantly - the maintenance of the site computer systems, including peripherals and operating system software; today a more proper job title would have been "software system engineers".

-2. Tasks during operations
+3 Tasks during operations